Android

 Fetching translations

-Yes. fetchTranslations accepts an optional callback that reports the downloaded translations and the generated errors during the pull logic.
-If you want to show a banner when new translations are available then you will have to cache and compare the translation structure reported back by the callback.
+method provides an optional callback that reports downloaded translations and any errors during the pull process.
+To notify users about new translations (e.g., showing a banner requesting app restart), you can cache and compare the translation structure returned by the callback. -

 Transifex Command Line Tool